 We got to the trail head at Tajamulco

 and started hiking.
 Five minutes into the hike, I thought that I had no way out of this at this point, but maybe I shouldn't be on this little excursion.
 I was older than anyone in the group by at least 15 years (more like 20 or more).
 Most of them were college kids doing a summer volunteer project.
 I wasn't physically conditioned for the trip, and a month ago (after recovering from my sixth knee operation) a flight of stairs looked scarey to me.
-I immediatley started to feel the altitude.
+I quickly started to feel the altitude.
 The pace they were going up the somewhat steep trail had me huffing and puffing and wanting to scream for air.
 (I didn't.)
-I slowed down a bit and was able to breath a bit better, but I never really could catch my whole breath until we
+I slowed down a bit and was able to breath a bit better, but I never really could catch my whole breath

 There were the amazing red toad stools like you see in cartoons.
 Many of them were a 10 inches across.
 In the foreground mountain lupine, which was everywhere.

-were back at the bus the next day.
+until we were back at the bus the next day.
 We hiked about a half an hour to a resting point and the guide explained a little more about the trip.
-Two of the guys in group immediatley decided that I needed to lighten my load and carried two of the water bottles for me.
+Two of the guys in group immediately decided that I needed to lighten my load and carried two of the water bottles for me.
 I felt guilty, but gloriously a lot better.
-After the first stop we slowed down a bit, others beginning to feel the altiltude and speed of the group.
+After the first stop we slowed down a bit, others beginning to feel the altitude and speed of the group.
 After that it was just one step in front of the other to get to the top, and it got easier for me as we went once I got into the hiking mindset.

 It wasn't long before we were surrounded by mist which stayed with us almost constantly the whole trip.
-Tajamulco is a Mam indian word meaning "always in the mist".
+Tajamulco is a Mam Indian word meaning "always in the mist".
 It was like we were hiking in a dream, never really able to see where we were going.
 Every now and then a field of flowers or other plant would appear in the mist as we hiked by.
-We passed these huge mushrooms like you would see in a Smurf cartoon. (see pics) There were Mayan
+We passed these huge mushrooms like you would see in a Smurf cartoon. (see pics) There